sky-chaser-high/adobe-illustrator-scripts/README.md

 # <a name="createThreadedTextjs">createThreadedText.js</a>
 [![Download Text.zip](https://img.shields.io/badge/Download-Text.zip-e60012)](https://github.com/sky-chaser-high/adobe-illustrator-scripts/releases/latest/download/Text.zip)
 This script creates a threaded text.
 It can also be made from a mixture of point types and path objects.
-Vertical text is also supported.
+The vertical text is also supported.

 ![Create Threaded Text](images/createThreadedText.png)